rgj40q/laughing-succotash/doc.md

 ## §2.11

-CONJUNCTIONS are classified by the phrases they enumerate.
+CONJUNCTIONS are classified by the phrases they connect.
 There are just two core conjunctions *e* 'and' and *o* 'or', which may connect sentences and any of its parts, so they have many forms.
 All other conjunctions may only connect sentences and have one form.
 The endings are similar to the corresponding part of speech:

                                   'and'   'or'    'but'   'so'    'for'
         sentence                  e       o       ma      itaque  nam
         argument                  er      or      -       -       -
-        subargument                 eri     ori     -       -       -
+        argument II               eri     ori     -       -       -
-        subsubargument              eru     oru     -       -       -
+        argument III              eru     oru     -       -       -
-        adverb type A phrase        en      on      -       -       -
+        adverb phrase             en      on      -       -       -
-        adverb type B phrase        em      om      -       -       -
+        participle phrase         em      om      -       -       -
-        subadverb type B phrase     ef      of      -       -       -
+        participle II phrase      ef      of      -       -       -
-        subsubadverb type B phrase  ep      op      -       -       -
+        participle III phrase     ep      op      -       -       -
         appositive phrase         el      ol      -       -       -
-        subappositive phrase        eh      oh      -       -       -
+        appositive II phrase      eh      oh      -       -       -
-        subsubappositive phrase     ec      oc      -       -       -
+        appositive III phrase     ec      oc      -       -       -

 For exmaple:
 * *ventot __e__ ille dormet* 'It is windy.
 He sleeps.'